Update: Sept 2018:

 Alex H. Yong: I’m thrilled I got the opportunity to speak with you.
 This has truly been amazing David.
 Thank you!

-Scroll up to the top of this article
+To watch Thunderclap’s video, click here to scroll to the top of this article